id-bioinfo/TIPars/README.md

 ## toy test

-A H3N2 dataset with 800 HA genes is provided for a toy test.
+A H3N2 dataset with 800 HA genes is provided for a toy test at the folder `Benchmark datasets/H3N2`.

 Any problems about the usage of TIPars, please send email to tipars@d24h.hk.

 ```bash